The 9/11 attacks changed the way sports networks broadcast games

 “The goal … is to demonstrate how important [soldiers] are to our lives and our freedom to enjoy sports at home,” the news release announced.

 In 2009, "Fox NFL Sunday visited Bagram air base in Afghanistan.
 The show ran a segment about Pat Tillman, the popular NFL player who enlisted alongside his brother after 9/11.
-Tillman was killed by friendly fire in Iraq, only to have military officials attempt to cover it up.
-The Fox segment didn’t mention anything about how Tillman died, showing instead a festive scene inside Pat Tillman U.S.O., according to one contemporaneous account.
+Tillman was killed by friendly fire in Afghanistan, only to have military officials attempt to cover it up.
+The Fox segment didn’t mention anything about how Tillman died, showing instead a festive scene inside Pat Tillman USO, according to one contemporaneous account.

-Ley said there was an important distinction between celebrating soldiers and the policymakers.
+Ley said there was an important distinction between celebrating the soldiers and the policymakers.
 Still, he said, addressing that nuance was tricky for sportscasters.
 “If someone was expecting a thoughtful sports media person in the middle of all this coverage and tribute to suddenly say, ‘Yeah, but this war we’ve embarked on is a folly,’ I think that’s an unrealistic expectation — and it’s career suicide,” he said.

 “Did we sometimes start to hear these never-questioned notions like, ‘Well, here are our troops, and without them being wherever they are, we wouldn’t be able to enjoy our Thanksgiving and football’?” he asked.
 “Yes, and I don’t think it’s unpatriotic to say. . . .
 That is subject to debate.”